MrHeer/resume/public/resume_en_US.md

 - [Advent of TypeScript 2023 | TypeHero](https://typehero.dev/aot-2023)

   A challenge about the `TypeScript` type system.
-You need to use the `TypeScript` type system to complete the daily questions.
+You need to use the `TypeScript` type system to complete the daily questions

 - [matrix](https://github.com/MrHeer/matrix)